A fucket list is the opposite of a bucket list.

 This just in: It’s not sexy to have intercourse where strangers defecate.

-2020 update: If possible, Covid-19 just made public bathrooms even less sexy.
+2020 update: If at all possible, Covid-19 just made public bathrooms even less sexy.

 9. Go backpacking across Europe